Table of Contents

 Note: Initial deployment may take 5 minutes while images are pulled and databases are initialized.

-The following components are optional based on your requirements:
+You may also install the following optional components based on your requirements:

 Verify the optional components: